Table of Contents

 As a beginner, you’ll want a blogging platform that’s easy to set up, and doesn’t require any coding skills.
 You’ll also need to think about what kind of blog you want to create, now and in the future.

 As your blog grows, you may want to change the look of your site and add more features for your growing audience.
-That means it’s important to choose a blogging platform that’s flexible, with room to grow.
-Starting off with the wrong platform can make it very difficult to switch later on.
+This means it is important for you to choose a blogging platform that’s flexible, giving you room to grow.
+Starting off with the wrong platform can make it very difficult to later switch to another platform.

-You can be lost in making decision about which blogging platform you should use, but if you are a beginner, go for WordPress.
+You can be lost in making decision about which blogging platform you should use, but if you are a beginner, we strongly advice you go for WordPress.
 If you are a small business, go for Joomla and for Organizations, we recommend Drupal.
-But know that you are free to pick your choice, any will do for you, all you need is the required skill for any of the platform.
+Kindly know you are free to pick your choice, any will do for you, all you need is the required skill-set for any of the platform.